anfusanu/anfusanu/README.md

-- 💼 any freelance work? do reach, [email](mailto:anfuspotai@gmail.com)
+- 💼 any freelance work? do reach, [email](mailto:mail@anfus.work)
-- 💬 ask me about anything, i am happy to help
+- 💬 ask me about anything, I'm happy to help